-In both cases, the terminology of gender is used in direct replacement of sex.
+In both cases, gender is used in direct replacement of sex.
 There is no explanation offered in either policy for why the terms are used interchangeably, with gender given the power to change sex.
-This form of semantic sloppiness should be considered unacceptable in such important, legally binding policies.
+This semantic sloppiness should be considered unacceptable in such important, legally binding policies about identification documents.

 Here are the relevant details and legal sources, including links and my red text highlighting the conflation of the terms sex and gender: